zinint/OSCD_Invoke-DOSfuscation/OSCD - Issue - DOSfuscation.md

 ## Problem

-The majority (>50%) of Sigma rules are based on command-line events (WEL Security Event ID 4688 and Sysmon Event ID 1), but the presence of Sigma rules for cmd.exe command Obfuscation Indicators detection is quite limited.
+Sigma rules heavily relies on process execution (with command-line) events (Windows Event Log Security Event ID 4688 and Sysmon Event ID 1).
+At the same time, the presence of Sigma rules for cmd.exe command Obfuscation Indicators detection is quite limited.

 There is only one Sigma rule that is focusing on cmd.exe commandline obfuscation detection — [rules/windows/process_creation/win_susp_cli_escape.yml](https://github.com/Neo23x0/sigma/blob/master/rules/windows/process_creation/win_susp_cli_escape.yml).

-The most of the methods, supported by [Invoke-DOSfuscation](https://github.com/danielbohannon/Invoke-DOSfuscation) are not covered at all.
+The most of the obfuscation methods, provided by [Invoke-DOSfuscation](https://github.com/danielbohannon/Invoke-DOSfuscation) framework are not covered at all.

 ## Solution

-We developed a table with [Tasks](https://github.com/zinint/OSCD_Invoke-DOSfuscation/blob/master/OSCD%20-%20Issue%20-%20DOSfuscation.md#how-to-work-with-tasks) for detecting CMD commands obfuscated by the [Invoke-DOSfuscation](https://github.com/danielbohannon/Invoke-DOSfuscation) framework, you can pick up some of the Tasks in that table and develop Sigma rules for them.<br>
+We developed a table with [tasks](https://github.com/zinint/OSCD_Invoke-DOSfuscation/blob/master/OSCD%20-%20Issue%20-%20DOSfuscation.md#how-to-work-with-tasks) for detecting CMD commands obfuscated by specific methods that the [Invoke-DOSfuscation](https://github.com/danielbohannon/Invoke-DOSfuscation) framework provides.
+You can pick up some of the tasks listed in the table and develop Sigma rules for them.

 You will need to use [regular expression value modifier](https://github.com/Neo23x0/sigma/wiki/Specification#types), provided by Sigma converter (sigmac).
 Here is an example of [Sigma rule](https://github.com/Neo23x0/sigma/blob/master/rules/windows/process_creation/win_invoke_obfuscation_obfuscated_iex_commandline.yml) developed by Daniel Bohannon ([@danielhbohannon](https://twitter.com/danielhbohannon)) that utilizes a regular expression value modifier (`|re`):

 ```YAML
 title: Invoke-Obfuscation Obfuscated IEX Invocation
 id: 4bf943c6-5146-4273-98dd-e958fd1e3abf